 The only thing to do is to carry out the contents of the letter, thereby resolving the problem.
-There’s no reason to be a penitent (even though such a step is recommended).
 It’s important for questions/requests to be meaningful in order for the answer to be meaningful.
 Questions such as “Will I win the lottery” or similar questions are unacceptable, because submitting such a letter is comparable to meeting a tzaddik (a very righteous person) in person.

 - What should I do if the “Igrot Kodesh” doesn’t help me?